damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

     Execution Successful: aptplot_v6.5.2_inst01.sh -batch febaTrans214-run_4-listVars.apt -nowin
     ...

-# Usage: Auxialiary Input Files
+# Usage: Auxiliary Input Files

 Additional auxiliary files are needed for many of the command line options explained above.
 Some of the auxiliary files are binaries, mainly the